-If the prohibited donation has been returned, the standard penalty is the greater of 50% of the amount of the donation or \$250.
+If the prohibited donation has been returned before the next filing, the standard penalty is the greater of 25% of the amount of the donation or \$125.
 If the prohibited donation has not been returned, the standard penalty is the amount of the donation, plus the greater of: 1) 50% of the amount of the donation or 2) \$250.